Exploring Costs and Aid

 In some extenuating circumstances students may be able to appeal the loss of a scholarship by completing the Scholarship Renewal Appeal form.

-Federal and institutional need-based aid is limited and based on the EFC, and EFC appeal requests may go through verification.
+Federal and institutional need-based aid is limited and based on the family's Expected Family Contribution (EFC).

 What to Do

-Students interested in filing an EFC appeal can complete the appeal form found on askSFS.
+Students interested in filing a Special Circumstances appeal can complete the appeal form found on askSFS.
 An SFS Advisor will contact students after submission of the form.
-Please note that all EFC appeals must go through the verification process.
+Please note that all Special Circumstances appeals must go through the verification process.